pbp66/web-text-editor/README.md

 ## Description

-A text editor hosted as a web app
+This repo is for a text editor hosted as a web app.
+It is build using [webpack](https://webpack.js.org/) and several [webpack plugins](https://webpack.js.org/plugins/): html webpack, workbox,

 User Story: